> Academics > Course

 MAWL 6308 (3-3-0) Worship Through the Ages

 This course surveys the practice of private and corporate worship from the New Testament era through the present, including the rites. symbols, writings, and elements held sacred by the most prominent Christian traditions.
 It will also identify leaders who shaped most significantly the ways in which the Church has gathered to worship.
-Spring.
+Spring, Online.

 MAWL 6311 (3-3-0) Global Worship